MileHacker Logo

 Airlines & Routes

 No direct flights connect major global hubs (like North America, Europe, or Australia) directly to Solo (SOC).
 Travelers from these regions typically link through major Southeast Asian hubs like Jakarta (CGK), Kuala Lumpur (KUL), or Singapore (SIN).
-Plan for at least one layover when flying to Solo from distant locations.
+Plan for a minimum of one layover when flying to Solo from distant locations.

 Flight Information